-An update on the Schrems II judgment/ruling (Privacy Shield invalidation)
+An update on the Schrems II judgment/rulingnews Rie Aleksandra Walle · Aug 17, 2020

 We constantly monitor relevant changes to privacy regulations with a global impact, such as the GDPR and the coming ePrivacy Regulation.
 We also performed a thorough GDPR review in May-June this year and appointed a Privacy Officer.

-Recently, we’ve been following the Court of Justice of the European Union’s (EUCJ) ruling on the Privacy Shield certification for US businesses, effectively making it invalid as of July 16, 2020.
+We're also following closely the Court of Justice of the European Union’s (EUCJ) ruling on the Privacy Shield certification for US businesses, effectively making it invalid as of July 16, 2020.
 And of course, this ruling has a significant impact on numerous businesses around the world.

 For those who aren’t aware, but have seen the word Schrems, it refers to Max Schrems, an Austrian lawyer and privacy advocate.
 He initiated the legal process that ultimately led to the invalidation of both the Safe Harbor framework in 2015, and now the Privacy Shield framework in July 2020.